Some suggestions to reduce problems

 As indicated earlier there are differences depending on if it is summer or winter .

-A hive can be moved about 3 feet at a time in the summer when bees are flying every day.
-If there are no colonies close you can stretch this a little as returning bees are likely to go into the nearest hive.
+For an inexperienced beekeeper it is probably safest to move a hive about 3 feet at a time in the summer when bees are flying every day if there are other colonies close.
+If there are no colonies close you can stretch this a little, say to 10-12 feet, as returning bees are likely to go into the nearest hive, which will be the one you have moved.
 My observation is that on a good flying day if you move a hive it takes the bees 2-3 hours to fully find their new position.
 This allows you to move the hive again, so they pick up the new position, then after another 2-3 hours you can move it again, so on a good flying day you can move the hive several times a day, but 3 feet at a time.
 This can be improved by pushing something like a garden fork into the ground and move it with the hive.
 On a poor flying day this doesn't work so well, tending to suggest that not all flying bees fly on poor days.
 A single hive on a featureless area such as a lawn can be moved further than 3 feet at a time, but I suggest smaller steps to be safe.

 In winter it is difficult moving 3 feet a day because not all bees fly and the hive can be some distance away from it's location when a returning bee flew last time.
 It is much better to move the hive after a spell of 2-3 weeks of non-flying weather, but there may still be bees that go back to their original site.